FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 #figure(caption: [@rw performance for @sf=200], image("/figures/plots/postgres/scales/rw_200.svg", width: 100%) ) <sf200rw-fig>

 #figure(caption: [@ro performance for @sf=200], image("/figures/plots/postgres/scales/ro_200.svg", width: 100%) ) <sf200ro-fig>

+== Kafka <kafka-test-exec-sec>

+In this section, we will evaluate the performance of Kafka running inside a virtual Kubernetes cluster.
+We will use the setup described in @kafka-sec, within a vcluster and running on a real Kubernetes cluster.
+We will used the same setup for the virtual cluster and the host cluster, with the addtition of some additional configuration for the virtual cluster, as deployment is not as easy as on physical clusters.
+Our testing will focus on latency and not throughput, as increasing the througput can be done by scaling the Kafka cluster horizontally.

+We used Strimzi's Kafka operator @strimzi to deploy Kafka and Zookeeper on both the virtual cluster and the host cluster.
+We tried to reuse the same configuration for both clusters, but we had issues with the virtual cluster, as the virtual cluster does not expose the real nodes' IP addresses.
+This is a problem for the Strimzi operator, as it needs to know the IP addresses of the nodes to configure Kafka's boostrap.
+We solved this issue by using a custom configuration for the virtual cluster, where we manually set the IP addresses of the nodes.
+This is not a problem for the host cluster, as the Strimzi operator can access the real nodes' IP addresses.

+#figure(image("/figures/plots/kafka/latency.svg", width: 100%), caption: [Latencies of Kafka]) <kafka-latency>
+In @kafka-latency, we present means of different latency measurements for the virtual cluster and the host cluster.
+We used the different test cases described in @kafka-sec to create a combined plot of the different measurements.
+We can observe that the two performance values are similar, within the margin of error.
+This is expected, as the virtual cluster and the host cluster have the same resource limits.
+The syncer might have some performance overhead, but it is limited.

+#figure(image("/figures/plots/kafka/p90.svg", width: 100%), caption: [90#super[th] percentile of Kafka's latencies]) <kafka-p90>

+For the 99#super[th] percentile, we can observe that the virtual cluster once again, exhibits similar performance to the host cluster (within the margin of error).
+These results are expected and align with the outcomes of the 90#super[th] percentile measurements in @kafka-p90.

+#figure(image("/figures/plots/kafka/p99.svg", width: 100%), caption: [99#super[th] percentile of Kafka's latencies]) <kafka-p99>

 == Functionality Testing -- CRD conflict

 In this section, we aim to assess the efficacy of `vcluster` in resolving the